charliecalvert/CloudNotes/Assignments/SmokeTests/GitIgnorePuppeteer.md

 with the help of **useEffect**.
 I've asked you to convert from button clicks to **useEffect**, so that is the route I take here.

-In all cases, I want you to work with the **git-ignore-test** repo.
+In all cases, when working with Puppeteer, I want you to default to the **git-ignore-test** repo.
+Your big final program should be able to work with multiple repositories, but it is simplest if the Puppeteer tests work with a single repository whose structure I know.

 ## A Note on Customizing Code